The Eddy Arnold Show

-The Eddy Arnold Show is the name of three similar American network television summer variety programs during the 1950s hosted by Eddy Arnold and featuring popular music stars of the day.
+The Eddy Arnold Show is the name of three similar American television summer variety programs during the 1950s hosted by Eddy Arnold and featuring popular music stars of the day.
 It was also the name of a radio program starring Arnold.

-CBS and NBC
+CBS

 The Eddy Arnold Show debuted on CBS-TV on July 14, 1952 from New York City, as a live 15-minute summer replacement for The Perry Como Show on Monday, Wednesday, and Friday nights from 7:45–8 pm ET.
 Arnold's guitarists Hank Garland and Roy Wiggins (steel guitar) appeared.
 The program's final broadcast was August 22, 1952.

+NBC

 From July 7 to October 1, 1953, NBC-TV carried The Eddy Arnold Show as a live 15-minute summer replacement for The Dinah Shore Show.
 The program aired on Tuesday and Thursday nights from 7:30–7:45 pm ET, and featured Russ Case and the NBC Orchestra, as well as Garland and Wiggins.
-Guests included the Davis Sisters and the Dickens Sisters—Helen, Mary and Patti.
-The show was directed by Ben Park.
+Guests included the Davis Sisters and the Dickens Sisters.
+Ben Park was the producer, Dave Parker was the director, and Marvin David was the writer.

+Critical response

+A review in the trade publication Variety said, "Arnold is an easy-going host besides being one of the top country performers, and his music is simple and pleasant".
+It also commended the show's "sets, camera work and other production trappings."